mixu/nwm/readme.md

 It uses libev to interface with X11, and allows you to lay out windows in Node.

 I wrote the code in this repo during Node Knockout 2011 ([old repo](https://github.com/mixu/nodeko)).
 Unfortunately I'm not in the competition since I forgot to confirm my initial team registration (click accept).
-Not a big deal, my reward is shipping.
+Not a big deal.

 **This is the repo you should watch/fork for future updates. **